GlenKPeterson/Paguro/README.md

 #Out of Scope

-###T reduceRight(BiFunction<T, T, T> fun)
+###T reduceLeft(BiFunction<T, T, T> fun)
-reduceRight() is like foldRight without the "u" parameter.
+reduceLeft() is like foldLeft without the "u" parameter.
-I implemented it, but deleted it because it seemed like a very special case of foldRight that only operated on items of the same type as the original collection.
+I implemented it, but deleted it because it seemed like a very special case of foldLeft that only operated on items of the same type as the original collection.
 I didn't think it improved readability or ease of use to have both methods.
-How hard is it to pass a 0 or 1 to foldRight?
+How hard is it to pass a 0 or 1 to foldLeft?
-It's easy enough to implement if there is a compelling use case where it's significantly better than foldRight.
+It's easy enough to implement if there is a compelling use case where it's significantly better than foldLeft.
 Otherwise, fewer methods means a simpler interface to learn.

 ###View<T> interpose(T item)